 Leaving New Orleans behind this morning, we travel to Houston on Amtrak’s Sunset Limited.
 Enjoy the changing scenes as we cross Louisiana and enter the great state of Texas.
 On arrival, we make our way to our hotel and settle in for the evening.
 Overnight Houston.

 Day 12 - Houston Sightseeing

 Enjoy an introduction to Houston today with a guided tour of the city's main landmarks.
 Highlights of our excursion include Allen's Landing and NASA's Lyndon B. Johnson Space Center.
 Following the tour, the rest of the day is yours to continue your explorations independently.
 There are many other interesting museums, such as the Houston Museum of Natural Science and The Museum of Fine Arts, Houston.
 The city is also home to fantastic parks, including Hermann Park, Memorial Park and Buffalo Bayou Park.
 Houston also boasts a thriving music scene, and there are plenty of places to catch a show.
 Overnight Houston.

 Day 13 - Tour Conclusion

-Your tour of the South concludes this morning as we transfer to Austin’s international airport.
+Your tour of the South concludes this morning as we transfer to Houston’s international airport.